Back

 Utilising a well-set-up strategy creates room for scaling your business.
 How does it work?
 Simply enough.

 For instance, if you set up a clear pricing strategy, it means you have strict control over your revenue, time, and other resources.
 Consequently, you can effectively manage them.
-For example, you can allocate additional funds to open a bakery, purchase new appliances, hire people, etc.
+You can allocate additional funds to open a store front, purchase new appliances, hire people, etc.

 As you establish a reputation for quality and fair pricing, you can attract new customers, secure larger orders, and expand into new markets or segments.
 This scalability can lead to increased revenue and opportunities for expansion.